- Pets and Animals»

 IUCN researchers have also estimated that around 55,000 Bornean orangutans are still alive.
 Unfortunately, this number is based on a 2004 survey and badly needs to be updated.
 The real number is suspected to be higher.
 Even considering this fact, conservation organizations say that the species is critically endangered.

 In 1986, Dr. Birute Galdikas and some of her associates started a non-profit organization called the Orangutan Foundation International, or the OFI.
 The aim of the organization is to protect orangutans and their habitat.
 The OFI is involved in research and education as well as conservation.

-Visiting Dr. Birute Galdikas and the Orangutan Foundation International (OFI)
+Dr. Birute Galdikas and the Orangutan Foundation International

-How to Help Orangutans - Make a Donation
+Help Orangutans by Making a Donation or Purchase

 There are many things that we can do to help endangered orangutans even if we live far away from them.
 Fundraising or donating money is one way to help the animals.

 - Schools often hold bake sales, car washes, bottle drives, and other events to raise funds for worthy causes.
 If you're a teacher or a parent who helps with fundraising, think about organizing an event to raise money to help orangutans.
 Make sure that you advertise your event on school bulletin boards, in the school newspaper, or in a newsletter to parents.
 Also consider advertising the event in the outside community or in a community newspaper.

 - Community groups, church groups, and businesses could also hold fundraising events to help orangutans and to raise people's awareness of the animals' problems.